LAS Faculty Appeals Procedural Guidelines

 The case subcommittee will obtain all documents pertaining to the decision under appeal, and to all previous appeals of the decision from both the appellant and the executive officer(s) of the unit(s) involved.
 It may obtain whatever documentation it deems relevant from sources in the College as well as any additional documentation from other sources it deems necessary.
 It may also conduct whatever interviews it deems desirable.
 An appellant has the right to be fully apprised of evidence collected by the case subcommittee provided that anonymity of sources is preserved.
 When satisfied that enough information has been gathered and evaluated, the case subcommittee will report to the Committee with its recommendation(s), which may include minority reports.

 The Committee shall review the case subcommittee report(s) and any other information it considers relevant, and may take one or more of the following actions:

 - Uphold the decision of the unit(s) concerned.

 - Recommend to the governing body of the unit concerned that the decision be reconsidered within that unit.

 - Arrange meetings with the appellant and/or executive officer(s) concerned to explore the possibilities of carrying out the Committee's recommendation(s) in a way appropriate to the case and acceptable to the parties involved.

-- Take any other action(s) it deems necessary to be in the best interest of the College and the University and fair to the faculty member involved.
+- Recommend other action(s) that may be in the best interest of the College and the University.
 Such actions may include specific recommendations about the case to the appropriate School, College, or University officers.